...

 Indian Culture

-When we say India, the beautiful Taj Mahal, and the serene Bay of Bengal come to our mind.
 But as we explore more, we see that India offers a kaleidoscopic variety not just in culture but also in art, spirituality, philosophy, and trade.
-Twenty-seven states of India have their dance forms, music, craft, cuisine, and languages, making India the perfect marketplace of South Asia.

 As of today, India is the second-most populous country.
-It is one of the fastest-growing economies in the world and is showing all-rounded progress since its independence.
-India’s development can be seen from its research, education system, space programs, technological advancements, and trade activities.
+It is one of the fastest-growing economies in the world and is showing all-around progress since its independence.

-India is catching up with other developed countries and creating better work and employment opportunities.
-Be it work-life balance, work environment, or relationship with other employees, India is always providing a relaxed, productive, and progressive working culture for every employee in India.
+Be it work-life balance, work environment, or relationship with other employees, India always provides a relaxed, productive, and progressive working culture for every employee in India.

 Coming to the business ethos of India, the government has played a key role in empowering various industries and sectors.
-These emerging industries in India, offer tremendous growth opportunities for small and medium-sized businesses (SMEs).

 Government Initiatives for Business Development in India

 For instance, the government of India is leading by developing mobile-friendly websites and apps for citizens, giving a push to the ‘mobile-first’ mindset.
-This has inspired every business to make a shift towards using online platforms with a mobile-focused approach, making Indian customers and businesses tech savvy.

-The government has launched the National Broadband Mission for providing broadband access to all villages by 2022.
-You may have also heard about the widely promoted ‘Make In India’ initiative.
 It is designed to transform India into a global manufacturing hub.
-The government’s India Innovation Growth Programme 2.0 (IIGP), Startup India along with Make in India programs are enhancing the tech skills of the population of India and encouraging young entrepreneurs and inventors to foster innovation.
+The government’s India Innovation Growth Programme 2.0 (IIGP), Startup India, along with Make in India programs, are enhancing the tech skills of the population of India and encouraging young entrepreneurs and inventors to foster innovation.

-In addition, India has set a goal of developing 10 Million future-ready tech professionals through the Ministry of Education’s Digital Skilling program where it has designed apprenticeship programs in private partnerships with private sector corporates in 72 different areas including Artificial Intelligence, Cloud Computing, and Cybersecurity.
 In fact, the program ‘Digital India’ introduced by the government has given a solid boost to digitization in India.
 It has motivated many companies to function remotely and transform their ways of doing business.
 This proved to be helpful for companies to flourish their business, especially in tough times such as the COVID-19 pandemic.

-The government digital platform, CoWIN is a shining example.
+The government digital platform, CoWIN, is a shining example.
 It is a digital application used extensively for obtaining information regarding vaccine drives during the COVID-19 pandemic.

 SahiPay is another digital platform that aims to provide easy access to insurance services.
-It has pushed the Fintech industry revolution further, by giving doorstep services for banking, insurance, mutual funds, EMI collection, and travel booking.
+It has pushed the Fintech industry revolution further by giving doorstep services for banking, insurance, mutual funds, EMI collection, and travel booking.

-To understand and appreciate new India better, it is important to note its economic growth in recent years.
+To understand and appreciate the new India better, it is important to note its economic growth in recent years.

 Economic Changes in India

-The Indian economy has the distinction of being one of the fastest-growing economies in the world.
 Political stability after 2014, liberalization and progressive business policy have unleashed the growth of the Indian economy.

-As per the Reserve Bank of India, the economic growth rate for 2022-23 is projected to be at 7.8%.
-India is currently a middle-income country and is the world’s fifth-largest economy.
 According to the EY-FICCI (The Ernst & Young and Federation of Indian Chambers of Commerce and Industry) report, the GDP ratio is expected to reach 0.4% by 2025 from 0.38% in 2019.

-The service and industrial sectors account for 54% and 18% respectively, of the country’s GDP.
 India is trying to recover from the hit it took during the pandemic and has also retained its position as the third-largest in the world in terms of purchasing power parity (PPP).

-India is now a business powerhouse for entertainment, pharmaceuticals, healthcare services, education, agriculture, logistics, Information technology, telecommunication, textile, and infrastructure.
-In recent years, India has shown huge development in fields such as space technology, entertainment, and even trade.
-A closer look at these emerging industries in India provides a better picture.
+India is now a business powerhouse for entertainment, pharmaceuticals, healthcare services, education, agriculture, logistics, Information technology, telecommunication, textiles, and infrastructure.

 Emerging Businesses Sectors in India